 Have you ever ordered a design project?
-If yes, then you probably know that the successful execution depends on mutual understanding between the designer and the customer.
+If yes, you probably know that successful execution depends on mutual understanding between the designer and the customer.

 Usually, to find such common ground, design agencies ask a client to write down the requirements for the project.
 This document is called a design brief.